Skip to content

 Speak to a Colorectal Specialist in Singapore

-If you have anal pain that lasts more than a few weeks, recurs, or worsens despite simple care, it’s time to consult a colorectal specialist.
+If you have anal pain that lasts more than a few weeks, or worsens despite simple care, it may indicate the need for a complete overview of anal fissure diagnosis and treatment options in Singapore.

 At Advanced Colorectal and General Surgery in Singapore, our experienced colorectal surgeon, Dr QM Leong can access whether your fissure is acute or chronic and recommend a combination of lifestyle changes, medication and procedures to prevent further complications and speed up recovery.